Oxenryd/MobaBase/README.md

 **MobaBase** is an aspiring **3D game engine** written in **C++**, with a **Vulkan-based rendering pipeline**.
 It started as a purpose-built engine for **Multiplayer Online Battle Arenas**, but has since evolved toward supporting more general game environments.

-This repository primarily exists as a **personal project and technical showcase**.
+This repository primarily exists as a **personal project and technical playground**.

 > ⚠️ **Status:** Work in progress.
 The engine is far from feature-complete and under active development.